A Passion for Ephemera

 Classified botanically as an “ephemeral” for its fleeting appearance, Claytonia Virginica starts to peek out, tentatively testing the air, on rare warm and sunny February days.
 As those warm and sunny days become less rare, it’s increasingly emboldened and by early March, what looks like a light blanket of snow on the ground is in fact masses of tiny pink and white flowers.

 At Holly Hill Inn, we know these flowers as Spring Beauties, and despite their delicacy and transience, they indelibly, inextricably bind us to this old place “up home.”
-We celebrate their first appearance, marvel as they multiply through March and April, and mourn their inevitable decline in the face of longer days and stronger sun.
+We celebrate their first appearance, marvel as they multiply through March and April, and mourn their inevitable decline in the heat of longer days and stronger sun.

 When Chris and Ouita Michel purchased the Holly Hill Inn almost twenty-five years ago, they promised Mike and Amy Perry that they wouldn’t mow the lawn until the Beauties finished out their season.
-A nicety likely lost on the Cincinnati restaurant critic who came down for dinner one night and wrote a great review of the food while calling out our “shaggy lawn.”
+A nicety likely lost on the Cincinnati restaurant critic who drove down for dinner one night and wrote a great review of the food while calling out our “shaggy lawn.”

 Many of our neighbors to the east in Appalachia call Spring Beauties by different names – Tangle Gut and Bird’s or Chicken Toes – and have long enjoyed them alongside other spring greens, often turned into what Chef Ouita calls “kilt” salad, dressed in hot bacon fat until thoroughly wilted, or “kilt.”